 Depending on the nature of an event, admission fees may be charged for entry.
 As per NAU Comptroller Policy 306, any NAU-sponsored event held on campus where an admission fee is required, the event must be ticketed through the Central Ticket Office (CTO).
 An authorized SIGA signer must sign the Event Set Up Form on behalf of a student organization.
-Please refer to the FY20 Fee Structure below to learn more about the CTO fees and procedures.
+Please refer to the FY24 Fee Structure below to learn more about the CTO fees and procedures.

-All ticketed events will be subject to the Event Set Up Fee and the Per Ticket Fees.
-Any additional fees will be assessed according to the FY20 Fee Structure.
+All ticketed events will be subject to the Per Ticket Fees and Administrative Fee.
+Any additional fees will be assessed according to the FY24 Fee Structure.
 These fees will be collected from the total revenue from ticket sales.
 The remaining revenue will be distributed to the student organization following the liaison's acceptance and approval of the event settlement.